Exercise 39: Dictionaries, Oh Lovely Dictionaries

 After all of these functions I just have a little bit of testing code that makes sure they work.

-Three Levels Of Lists
+Three Levels of Lists

 What I need to do then is establish that every slot in a bucket is a list of values.
-This means that I add a 3rd level of buckets, then slots, then values.
+This means that I add a third level of buckets, then slots, then values.
 This also matches the description of this kind of hashmap because I am saying, "For every key there can be multiple values."
-Another way to say that is, "Every key has a list of values."
+Another way to say that is "Every key has a list of values."
 Since keys go in slots, then slots have lists of values and I'm done.

 What You Should See (Again)

-When To Use Dictionaries vs. Lists
+When to Use Dictionaries or Lists